quirkey/stackprof-remote/README.md

 - You should use `enabled` on the Middleware to lock this down in production environments.
 - Collecting dumps uses [`rbtrace`](https://github.com/tmm1/rbtrace) to execute the stackprof methods against the pool of unicorns running.
 If you're running something other than `unicorn` or you mess with the procline, you'll need to set the `:pid_finder` option.
 - In order to get line level code output when using the `method` view you need to execute `stackprof-cli` in the same directory structure that your unicorn runs in.
-This doesnt necessiarly mean the same server - we use remote dumps and inspect them in our local Vagrant environments that have the same directory structure.
+This doesn't necessarily mean the same server - we use remote dumps and inspect them in our local Vagrant environments that have the same directory structure.

 ## Requirements